-Christopher Citro’s first book of poetry, The Maintenance of the Shimmy-Shammy, has recently been selected for publication by Steel Toe Books and will appear in early 2015.
+Christopher Citro’s first book of poetry, The Maintenance of the Shimmy-Shammy, has been selected for publication by Steel Toe Books and will appear in 2015.

-His poems, forthcoming in The Pinch, Subtropics, The Hollins Critic, Barrelhouse, and the anthologies Every River on Earth: Writing from Appalachian Ohio, The Marie Alexander Flash Sequence Anthology, and Prairie Gold: An Anthology of the American Heartland, have been published recently in Prairie Schooner, Ninth Letter, Third Coast, Salamander, Southeast Review, Cream City Review, Quarter After Eight, The Minnesota Review, Paper Darts, Nashville Review, and elsewhere.
+His poems, forthcoming in Best New Poets 2014, Subtropics, The Hollins Critic, Barrelhouse, and the anthologies Every River on Earth: Writing from Appalachian Ohio, The Marie Alexander Flash Sequence Anthology, and Prairie Gold: An Anthology of the American Heartland, have been published recently in Prairie Schooner, The Pinch, Ninth Letter, Third Coast, Salamander, Southeast Review, Cream City Review, Quarter After Eight, The Minnesota Review, Paper Darts, Nashville Review, and elsewhere.

 His first full-length creative nonfiction “Go Away and Stay Right Here” has recently been published in Colorado Review.